 A University of North Carolina study on late-life divorce and life satisfaction identified factors that contribute to happiness.
 The most significant predictors of fulfillment were:

 Those things may take time or not apply to you.
-So what are some other ways to create the best life possible after gray divorce?
+So what are some other ways to create the best life possible after a gray divorce?

 Conventional wisdom says that starting new hobbies, working out, or taking a bucket list trip can speed post-breakup recovery.
-While those activities may help, Dr. Meunier believes that your actions before the divorce is final have the most to do with how you fare in the future.
+While those activities may help, Dr. Meunier believes that your actions before your divorce is final have the most to do with how you fare in the future.

 "If you do the work to emotionally prepare yourself and your partner for moving on, it's not that hard," says Dr. Meunier.
 "Because you will do all the grieving, all of the hard work before you sign on the dotted line."